 Marinate the beef:

-In a large bowl or zip-top bag, combine the beef with soy sauce, rice wine, sesame oil, cornstarch, and sugar.
-Let it marinate for at least 15-30 minutes.
-If prepping ahead, cover and refrigerate for up to 30 minutes.
+In a bowl, combine the beef, soy sauce, rice wine, sesame oil, cornstarch, and sugar.
+Toss until evenly coated and let marinate for at least 15 to 30 minutes.

 Stir-fry the beef:

-Heat 1 tablespoon of cooking oil in a large nonstick skillet over medium-high heat.
-Once hot, add the marinated beef and stir-fry until mostly browned.
-Remove from the pan and set aside.
+Heat the cooking oil in a large skillet or wok over medium-high heat.
+Add the beef and stir fry until mostly browned but not fully cooked through.
+Remove the beef and set aside.

 Cook the mushrooms:

-In the same pan, add the garlic and sliced mushrooms.
-Stir-fry for about 2 minutes, or until the mushrooms start to soften.
+Add the garlic and mushrooms to the same pan.
+Stir fry for about 2 minutes until the mushrooms begin to soften.

 Combine everything: